MillerBrainObservatory/millerbrainobservatory.github.io/_sources/index.md

 (mbo_hub)=
 # Miller Brain Observatory: Compute Ecosystem

-A hub for tutorials, guides and resources for computational image processing.
+A hub for tutorials, guides and resources to process MBO datasets.

 -----